MrShouxingMa/REARM/README.md

 ## Example to Run the Codes

-The instruction of commands has been clearly stated in the codes.
+The instructions for the commands are clearly stated in the codes.

 * Baby dataset
 ```